My life purpose journey brought me here. Though it took me months to place it. To name it.

 To whom was I to be devoted?

-When I arrived back home, my exploration of devotion was buried by life, until I prepared to return again several weeks later for the second half of the training.
+When I arrived back home, my exploration of devotion was buried by life, until I prepared to return again several weeks later to assist the second half of the training.

-This time, I was relieved to hold none of the angst or anxiety that accompanied the unknowns of my first experience assisting, and yet my body didn’t seem to agree.
+This time, I was relieved to hold none of the angst or anxiety that accompanied the first assist, and yet my body didn’t seem to agree.